 If you really need to cut 1/2”+ branches with a pruner instead of a long-handled lopper, and you don’t mind if you have to use a bit more effort to cut small branches, the Fiskars 7936 PowerGear pruners for $18.83—but beware that the clasp, the handles, and the gear housing are all made of plastic.
 Once they break, you will have to buy a new pair.
 They also didn’t cut as cleanly as more expensive pruners in tests on scallions, raspberry canes, and 1/4″ dowels.
 Still, if that’s what you’re looking for, it’s your best alternative at the price.
 But if you’re cutting a lot of thick branches, you’ll get more leverage with a pair of long-handled loppers.

-Consider getting a set of ratcheting pruners instead, like the Florian 701 Ratchet Pruner.
+Consider getting a set of ratcheting pruners instead (more on that below).
 These pruners have internal mechanisms similar to a car jack that allow users to cut through a branch in stages, and are invaluable to users with hands weakened by arthritis and other conditions.
-They cost twice as much as the Fiskars 7936 PowerGear pruners, though, ($36.90), and replacement parts aren’t available for them either, although they do come with a lifetime replacement warranty if you send them back to the manufacturer.

 Women and men who don’t have quite so much money to burn could get the AM Leonard 1286—and keep them for the long term, since AM Leonard also sells a replacement part kit for $8.
 AM Leonard 1286 pruners are almost as comfortable and sharp as AS VS8Z pruners and cost almost $20 less.
 The AM Leonard 1286 are my budget pick at $32 for people with small- to medium-sized hands.